Skip to main content

 d. receive all complaints related to street vending on the streets and sidewalks of the city of New York from the 311 service center or from any other means; and

 e. engage in such other activities related to enforcement of laws related to vending on the streets and sidewalks and in parks of the city of New York, or related to improving compliance with such laws, as may be designated by the mayor.
-For the purposes of this section, "[excessively congested" areas include, but are not limited to, areas where pedestrian volume regularly approaches or exceeds the capacity of the sidewalk] a global corridor” is one of the five street categories assigned by the pedestrian mobility plan pursuant to section 19-199.1 of the administrative code.
+For the purposes of this section, ["excessively congested" areas include, but are not limited to, areas where pedestrian volume regularly approaches or exceeds the capacity of the sidewalk] a “global corridor” and a “regional corridor” are each one of the five street categories referenced in the department of transportation’s NYC streets plan established pursuant to section 19-199.1 of the administrative code.

 § 2.
 Subparagraph a of paragraph 3 of subdivision b of section 17-307 of the administrative code of the city of New York, as amended by local law number 18 for the year 2021, is amended to read as follows: